MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-46/README.md

 **Preprocessing:** To run the pipeline, please visit the `notebooks` directory and run the files in order:

-1. `data.ipynb`: This notebook is used to scrape data from Domian, please note, as the process takes a lot of time, the completed json file already exists in data.zip, so you could skip this notebook.
+1. `data.ipynb`: This notebook is used to scrape data from Domian, please note the scraping process takes a lot of time, the completed json file already exists in data.zip, so you could skip this notebook.

 2. `preprocess.ipynb`: This notebook is used to preprocess the data and generate some csv that will be useful for later research.